Stefan Posch

-Stefan Posch (/de/; born 14 May 1997) is an Austrian footballer who plays as a right-back or centre-back for Italian club Como, on loan from Bologna, and the Austria national team.
+Stefan Posch (/de/; born 14 May 1997) is an Austrian footballer who plays as a right-back or centre-back for German club Mainz 05 and the Austria national team.

 Club career

 Posch started his senior career at Admira Wacker Amateure in the Austrian Regionalliga, before joining the youth ranks of TSG Hoffenheim in 2015.
 On 28 September 2017, he made his senior debut for the first team of TSG Hoffenheim, by starting in a 2–1 away defeat against Ludogorets Razgrad in the Europa League.
 A year later, on 19 September 2018, he made his UEFA Champions League debut in a 2–2 away draw against Shakhtar Dontesk during the 2018–19 season.
 He scored his first goal for the club in a 5–0 victory over FC Köln on 15 October 2021.

 On 1 September 2022, Posch joined Serie A club Bologna on loan with an option and obligation to buy.
 Two months later, on 6 November, he netted his first goal in a 2–1 victory over Torino.
 The transfer to Bologna was made permanent on 31 May 2023.